 About Matt Licata, PhD

-My new book, A Healing Space: Befriending Ourselves in Difficult Times (Sounds True, 2020), is now available through Amazon, Sounds True, and other online retailers.
-Additionaly, I am author of The Path is Everywhere: Uncovering the Jewels Hidden Within You (Wandering Yogi Press, 2017), an exploration of my discoveries in depth and relational psychologies, contemplative spirituality, and the poetic imagination.
+My most recent book, A Healing Space: Befriending Ourselves in Difficult Times (Sounds True, 2020), is now available through Amazon, Sounds True, and other online retailers.
+Additionally, I am author of The Path is Everywhere: Uncovering the Jewels Hidden Within You (Wandering Yogi Press, 2017), an exploration of my discoveries in depth and relational psychologies, contemplative spirituality, and the poetic imagination.
+My next book, The Path of the Wounded Healer: A Soulful Spirituality and the Alchemy of the Heart, will be published in 2024.

 My work incorporates developmental, psychoanalytic, and relational psychologies, as well as contemplative, meditative, and mindfulness-based approaches to transformation and healing.
 Over the last 30 years, I have trained extensively in both psychological and spiritual methodologies and practices, in North America, India, and Nepal.
 Tending to our human experience with emotional maturity, awareness of shadow, and sensitivity to the body and relationships are important dimensions of my work.

 In addition to practicing as a psychotherapist and mentor, I was Director of Sounds True‘s Division of Professional Studies, where I organized online and in-person training for mental health professionals looking to incorporate the latest research and clinical skills in the areas of trauma, mindfulness, attachment, regulation theory, neuroscience, and related fields.
 My therapeutic interests are in depth psychology, relational psychoanalysis, and the clinical application of mindfulness and meditative awareness.

 I have long been interested in the creative and unfolding dialogue between Western, developmental models and contemplative methods of inquiry and practice.
 My spiritual background is in a variety of wisdom traditions and practices, primarily Vajrayana Buddhism, Sufism, Daoism, and contemplative Christianity, though I am not currently involved with any particular tradition and remain interfaith in my practice and view.